 The IAAAM is an organization of individuals who are professionally interested in and devote a significant amount of time to the practice of aquatic animal medicine, teaching and research in aquatic animal medicine, or the husbandry and management of aquatic animals.

-Professional and Educational Opportunities
+Conferences, Meetings, Educational Opportunities